 The answer ultimately depends on what you plan on using your extra capital for, as well as the kind of lender you borrow from.

 For businesses who could use extra capital quickly in order to keep business running smoothly, or take advantage of an opportunity to grow by making fast purchases, the speed and convenience of an unsecured business loan makes for an extremely effective choice.

 However, business owners looking to make extreme purchases such as expanding or purchasing commercial real estate, the longer terms and larger loan amounts provided by secured business loans are often a better choice.

 Another important thing to keep in mind is the issue of collateral.
 Many business owners with limited assets, as well as those who refuse to leverage their business and personal property, take advantage of unsecured business loans.
 Those who seek secured business loans should make sure that they are confident in their ability to retain their leveraged assets.

 Let them help you decide whether using unsecured business loans would be the ideal choice of funding for you.
-Or, fill out NBC’s 1-minute, 1-page application to get approved in as little as 24 hours.
+Or, fill out National’s 1-minute, 1-page application here to get approved in as little as 24 hours.

 National Business Capital is the top FinTech marketplace offering small business loans and financing.
 Harnessing the power of leading technology and smart people, we’ve streamlined the application process to secure over $1 Billion in financing for business owners nationwide.